 I made some poor man’s burnt ends not long ago, which really got my mojo going.
 So I ran out and picked up a gorgeous Wagyu beef brisket and proceeded to make the real thing, brisket burnt ends.
 And suddenly, all was good in the world again.
 Nothing compares to these in my book.
 Tender as you can get.
 Beefy good flavor.
 Every bite is a treat.
+I could (and did) eat these like popcorn.
+It was bordering on embarrassing.
+When you make them you’ll understand what I mean.

 I could eat these all day long.
 As much as I love sliced smoked brisket, or chopped smoked brisket, these little morsels pack more flavor into every bite.
 And they’re really great served on a hoagie bun with lettuce and tomato as a po boy!
+And on top of grits????
+Amazing!

 For the brisket